semihM/project_smok/README.md

        //Overloads:
        // Check out the settings and their values with show_apocalypse_settings apocalypse_setting {setting : (entprob,dmgprob,maxradius,minspeed,maxspeed,...)} {new_value: float/integer}

+       // Example: Change the delay between each entity list update to 3 seconds
+       // This delay means how often a list of props around players are taken to apply probabilistic effects afterwards
+       // Default is 1.5 seconds
+       apocalypse_setting updaterate 3
 ```

 ### Piano